 The temperature is usually pleasant from day to day and warms to its daily maximum around noon.
-This means you can enjoy some of the top Iquitos Amazon River tours at all times of year, but there are some differences.
+This means you can enjoy some of the top Iquitos Amazon River tours at all times of year.

-As a tropical area, the water is drawn up into the clouds throughout the morning (mid-morning convection) and then drops back down in the late afternoon and sometimes throughout the night.
-This usually clears up by the following morning for a sunny day.
+As a tropical area, the water is drawn up into the clouds throughout the morning (mid-morning convection).
+This drops back down to earth in the late afternoon and sometimes throughout the night.
+The rain usually clears up by the following morning for a sunny day.

 Iquitos Rainy Season

-If you’re walking around the city, you will see the locals simply go under storefront balconies to find shelter during the rain then resume what they were doing when the rain stops.
+If you’re walking around the city, you will see the locals simply waiting under storefront balconies to find shelter during the rain.
+They then resume what they were doing when the rain stops.
 This is a nice time to socialize with Iquitos residents and to see who is out and about.

 Tourist Season & Festivals